stevenstonie/iungoreal/tasks and notes/notes.md

 	- [x] backend login / register by token
 	- [x] add a frontend and connect it to the backend

+- to add in the project documentation:
+	- create a file "credentials" in %USERPROFILE%\.aws

 - task ideas:
 	- app time restriction